Nov 9, 2017

 [Note: this article is presented in new Video #30 just added to the MYN Outlook 365 Complete Video Training.]

-In the resulting menu you can pick from a number of preset views, or add your own views using Manage Views at the bottom.
-And the software MYN Views adds a number of views useful to MYN users to this menu.
+In the resulting menu you can pick from a number of preset views, or you can build and add your own views using Manage Views at the bottom (in Chapter 12 of my Outlook book, I suggest many you might want to build).
+The software MYN Views adds several views, ones useful to MYN users, to this menu.

 No Change View for To-Do Bar